barackd222/s2v-iia-nodejs-parrot-apis/README.md

 # s2v-iia-nodejs-parrot-apis
 s2v-iia-nodejs-parrot-apis

-Note: I did not include a package.json as there is  aknown bug when applying the rolling-spider libraries below.
+Note: I did not include a package.json as there is a known bug when applying the rolling-spider libraries below.
 Instead follow the next 5 steps:

 1. Create a folder where you want to download the Rolling-spider NPM nodules: